Characters: Morphe The Webcomic

 - Establishing Character Moment: The first chapter sees her try to (unsuccessfully) attack Malloy and Amical 3 times and decide to let Curio kill her rather than fight him herself.
 This certainly helped establish her Ensemble Darkhorse status.

-- Jerk with a Heart of Gold: Despite her attitude, she deeply cares for the children she works with.
+- Jerk with a Heart of Gold: Despite her attitude, she deeply cares for the children she works with, and shows protective impulses towards the other seedlings as well.

 - The Lad-ette: She's the most rough-and-tumble one of the seedlings by a fair margin.